TheThingsNetwork/lorawan-stack/doc/gettingstarted.md

 ### CLI and Stack

+For now, the web interface Console is not available; in this tutorial, we use the command-line interface (CLI) to manage the network.

 Get the latest packages or binaries for your operating system from the [releases](https://github.com/TheThingsNetwork/lorawan-stack/releases) page on GitHub.

 ### Certificates